Rated: 13+ · Short Story · Ghost · #1900604

-Lisa brow furrowed and remembered how she admire these moss-draped trees at the beginning of the tour.
-She wondered how far away the shoreline was?
-When Rachael gave a blood curdling scream, Lisa's head whipped around towards the back of the boat.
-A large spider was climbing up the side of the boat like she dreamed.
-It wrapped his long legs around Rachael, and sunk his fangs deeply into Rachael’s neck, the stench of its poison permeate the air.
+Lisa's brow furrowed and remembered how she admire these moss-draped trees at the beginning of the tour.
+She wondered how far away the shoreline was.
+When Rachael gave a blood-curdling scream, Lisa's head whipped around towards the back of the boat.
+A large spider was climbing up the side of the boat as she dreamed.
+It wrapped its long legs around Rachael and sunk its fangs deeply into Rachael’s neck, the stench of its poison permeating the air.
 Blood was seeping down unto her white shirt was soaked, her eyes closed as she slumped down into her seat.

-Harvey tried to make his way over to his wife, screaming bloody murder when he saw a large snake uncoiling himself from a branch above the boat, and wrap itself around Rachael's body.
-He clung onto his wife with all his strength, but the snake's weight pulled her overboard.
+Harvey tried to make his way over to his wife, screaming bloody murder when he saw a large snake uncoiling himself from a branch above the boat, and wrapping itself around Rachael's body.
+He clung to his wife with all his strength, but the snake's weight pulled her overboard.
 The boat almost overturned, sending Harvey stumbling into the seat where his wife once sat.
-He was freaking out, crying noisily, making loud, convulsive gasps, so Richard took over the controls, and brought the boat under control.
+He was freaking out, crying noisily, and making loud, convulsive gasps, so Richard took over the controls and brought the boat under control.
 Lisa stood and sat beside Harvey, and tried to comfort him.
 She’d been screaming right along with him, but seeing this wasn’t helping him any, she quieted down.
 Pepper licked his master’s face, but Harvey barely noticed.
-Huge, bloated shapes began bubbling and popping out of the water, but Richard skill guided the boat around them.
+Huge, bloated shapes began bubbling and popping out of the water, but Richard skillfully guided the boat around them.

-"No, Harvery, no!"
+"No, Harvey, no!"
 Lisa screamed, but it was too late.

 This was the last time Richard and Lisa saw their friends, because a crocodile came up, and pulled both of them under.